lgmorand/workshop-aca/docs/workshop.md

 az provider register --namespace Microsoft.App
 ```

 You can use the following command to check that the provider is properly registered.
-It can take few minutes for it to be marked as "registrered"
+It can take few minutes for it to be marked as "registered"

 ``` bash
 az provider show -n Microsoft.App --query registrationState